Unintellectual/Unintellectual/README.md

 **`Digital Pirate (Developer/Creator)`**

-I'm a development studies student but an aspiring software engineer. due to certaion circumstances I cannot partake on the college course that will lead to the path of being a software developer but nonetheless I'll polish my skills I can be equal with my peers.
+I'm a development studies student but an aspiring software engineer.
+Due to certain circumstances I cannot partake on the college course that will lead to the path of being a software developer but nonetheless I'll polish my skills I can be equal with my peers.

 ---